PaulBratslavsky/using-register-function-example/blog.md

    * An asynchronous bootstrap function that runs before
    * your application gets started.
    *
-   * This gives you an opportunity to set up your data model,
+   * This allows you to set up your data model,
-   * run jobs, or perform some special logic.
+   * run jobs or perform some special logic.
    */
   bootstrap(/* { strapi }: { strapi: Core.Strapi } */) {},
 };